Muukid/muCOSA/README.md

 ## Terminal updating and information overview

 Since a terminal in muCOSA acts as a running application, information about it can only be retrieved in snapshots.
 These snapshots are performed via [updating the terminal](#update-terminal), which refreshes all of the queried information about the terminal.
 Once the terminal has been updated, its corresponding [terminal information](#retrieve-terminal-information) is up to date at that moment.
+The contents of the terminal information are undefined until it is updated at least once.

 ### Update terminal